damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 This document provides lessons and heuristics on how to design changes and new features.

+_As everything at GitLab, this document is forever in draft.
+Merge requests are very welcome._

 ## TL;DR

-1. MVC: Work in iterations by implementing only the minimally viable change
+1. [Minimally Viable Change](#the-minimally-viable-change): Work in iterations by implementing only the minimally viable change
-1. Convention over Configuration: Avoid configuration and make it work out of the box:
+1. [Convention over Configuration](#convention-over-configuration): Avoid configuration and make it work out of the box:
-1. Be ambitious: do things no one else is doing
+1. [Be Ambitious](#be-ambitious): do things no one else is doing
-1. Do not mess with flow: _frictionless_ from idea to production
+1. [Do not mess with Flow](#do-not-mess-with-flow): _frictionless_ from idea to production.
+Avoid adding clicks.

 ## The Minimally Viable Change